microxgleek94/Code_Quiz/Assets/PsuedoCode.md

     * If the user chooses a correct answer, "Correct!" is shown at the  bottom of the page
     * If the user gets the answer incorrect, "Incorrect!" is shown at the bottom of the page, and also time is subtracted from the counter
-    *Sounds need to be inputted for incorrect and corrct answers *Music to play in back ground?
+    *Sounds need to be inputted for incorrect and corrct answers *Music to play in background?

 **When the Quiz is over**

     *The quiz ends when all the questions have been answered OR the timer hits 0 *The user is taken to a new page
-    *The user needs to be alerted the quiz is done -- message; "All Done!"
+    *The user needs to be alerted the quiz is done -- message; "Time's Up!
+How'd you do?"
     *The user's high score needs to appear on this page
     * An input field labeled "Intials" needs to appear so the user can enter their initials for the high score
     * There needs to be a "Submit" button